๐ [PART 2] Spring Boot - Multiple datasource (database) with JDBC and JPA

 - Creates a new

-.
-This ensures transactions are managed within the context of the configuredEntityManagerFactory
+JpaTransactionManagerobject, passing in the retrievedEntityManagerFactory.
+This ensures transactions are managed within the context of the configuredEntityManagerFactory. - Returns the

 The next part of this series will delve into the configuration of the MSSQL database.
 Stay tuned for Part 3 ๐